crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 kubectl delete pod see-db
 ```

-> Don't clean up your `InfrastructureDefinition`, `InfrastructurePublication`,
+> Don't clean up your `CompositeResourceDefinition` or `Composition` just yet if
-> or `Composition` just yet if you plan to continue on to the next section of
+> you plan to continue on to the next section of the guide!
+We'll use them again
-> the guide!
-We'll use them again when we deploy an OAM application.
+> when we deploy an OAM application.

 ## Next Steps